OUR STORY, IN A NUTSHELL

 Chuck - Chuck Emanuele was there at the beginning, and served as a host (and sometime showrunner) until Episode 101.
 Chuck was the show's resident Transformers Guy and often the target of the other hosts' jabs and sarcasm, which he took in stride.
 Chuck still runs his toy review site on YouTube at youtube.com/chuckdawg1999.

-Gary - Indianapolis-based Gary Godsoe was the lead host from the show's start until Episode 108, but he still pops up now and again.
+Gary - Indianapolis-based Gary Godsoe was the lead host from the show's start until Episode 108.
 Gary set the tone for WOJM in a lot of ways, most notably for waving its banner wherever a major G.I.
 Joe convention could be found.
 Despite being generally smart enough to know better, Gary is a Boston Red Sox fan.

 Greg - The third of the original WOJM hosts and its original showrunner, Greg Schueller was the "quiet one."
 Greg's soft-spoken quality often belied his extremely dry and quick wit.
 He resigned from hosting duties after Episode 39.
-Greg lives with his family in Milwaukee, and also has been known to pop back in once in a while.
+Greg lives with his family in Milwaukee.

 Justin - Justin Bell was the first guest on WOJM, and he worked so well within the program that they kept letting him come back until his last regular episode, Special Edition 52.
 Justin runs GeneralsJoes.com, which was the fandom's first stop and top source of G.I.
 Joe news for many years.
 Justin is an author and publisher for Wolf's Head Press in Vermont, and rides a bear to work every day.